IoT Edge Developer Webcast

 Introduction

-We modify our logTemperaturesMqtt stream service to read the Ambient Temperature from the Shared Cache, then subtract it from the received device temperature and save the difference in our collection.
+We modify our logTemperaturesMqtt stream service to read the Ambient Temperature from the Shared Cache, subtract it from the received device temperature, and save the difference in our collection.

 Pre-requisites

-Completed Session 9 system or have the .zip file of the system accessible.
+Completed Session 9 system or have the zip system file accessible.

 Additional Info